pyccel/pyccel/developer_docs/syntactic_stage.md

 ## Scoping

 The final purpose of the syntactic stage is to collect all names declared in the code.
-This is important to avoid name collisions if pyccel creates temporaries or requires additional names.
+This is important to avoid name collisions if Pyccel creates temporaries or requires additional names.
 The names are saved in the scope (for more details see [scope](scope.md)).
 Whenever a symbol is encountered in a declaration context, it should be saved to the scope using the function `self.scope.insert_symbol`.
 This is usually done in the `_visit_Name` function, however this function is not aware of the context so it cannot determine whether it is a declaration.